Overview

 Activating custom plugins

-You can activate your own or third-party plugins by putting the plugin URL in a plugins.dx file in your project root next to the app.dx file.
+You can enable your own or third-party plugins by placing the plugin URL in a plugins.dx file in your project root next to the app.dx file.

 Example plugins.dx file: